 e.
 Answer the category questions in the back that pertain to you.

 5. If you are entering the Photography or Visual Arts category, print and fill out the Name Sheetform.

 6. Create and have fun!
 For any questions, contact Dawn Watson.

-7. Turn in your completed artwork along with the required forms at the Parmalee front lobby on October 18th at 9 am.
+7. Turn in your completed artwork along with the required forms at the Parmalee front lobby on TBD at 9 am.